Huerte/Gitomation/Inspirational_Quote.md

 ### "Good entrepreneurs don't fail because they stay at it." - Naval Ravikant
 ### "Don't let the noise of others opinions drown out your inner voice." - Steve Jobs
 ### "Fear is your worst enemy.
 Risk is your best friend." - Gurbaksh Chahal
+### "Let not your mind run on what you lack as much as on what you have already." - Marcus Aurelius